Principal Investigator

 I was trained as an entomologist and epidemiologist at Cornell University and Touro College, respectively.
 I have worked at various capacities as a bacteriologist through laboratory director for state and local public health agencies investigating mosquito and tick-borne diseases within the eco-epidemiological framework as a complex system of interacting environmental, social, and biological factors.
 My work has encompassed a broad range of subjects from molecular biology and virology to entomology, ecology, and sociology.
 The common denominator among these diverse interests is the focus on public health driven by a quantitative approach and statistical modeling.
 My professional interests overlap with my long standing fascination with "old fashioned" natural history and pursuits in macrophotography.

 I am from Bhubaneshwar, India.
-I did my bachelor's in Dental Surgery from Pravara Institute of Medical Sciences, India and my MS in Molecular Biosciences from Albany College of Pharmacy and Health Sciences.
-While at ACPHS I worked in Dr. Meenakshi Malik's lab using an in vitro bioreactor infection model to study the evolution of daptomycin resistance in methicillin-resistant Staphylococcus aureus.
-For my PhD thesis I am working on understanding the contribution of polysaccharide synthesis operon on tick-borne rickettsiosis as well as its role in shaping host immunity.
-My research interests lie in the field of bacterial pathogenesis and infectious diseases, specifically in understanding the host-pathogen interactions and molecular mechanisms involved in the same.
-In my free time I love travelling and exploring new places with my husband and learning to cook new Indian dishes.
+I did my bachelor's in Dental Surgery from Pravara Institute of Medical Sciences, India, and my MS in Molecular Biosciences from Albany College of Pharmacy and Health Sciences.
+While at ACPHS, I worked in Dr. Meenakshi Malik's lab using an in vitro bioreactor infection model to study the evolution of daptomycin resistance in methicillin-resistant Staphylococcus aureus.
+During my doctoral training, I determined the contribution of the polysaccharide synthesis operon to tick-borne rickettsiosis as well as its role in shaping host immunity.
+My research interests lie in the field of bacterial pathogenesis and infectious diseases, specifically in understanding the host-pathogen interactions and associated molecular mechanisms.
+In my free time, I love travelling and exploring new places with my husband, and learning to cook new Indian dishes.
 I enjoy watching movies and dancing as well.

 I am from Bhubaneshwar, India.
-I did my bachelor's in Dental Surgery from Pravara Institute of Medical Sciences, India and my MS in Molecular Biosciences from Albany College of Pharmacy and Health Sciences.
-While at ACPHS I worked in Dr. Meenakshi Malik's lab using an in vitro bioreactor infection model to study the evolution of daptomycin resistance in methicillin-resistant Staphylococcus aureus.
-For my PhD thesis I am working on understanding the contribution of polysaccharide synthesis operon on tick-borne rickettsiosis as well as its role in shaping host immunity.
-My research interests lie in the field of bacterial pathogenesis and infectious diseases, specifically in understanding the host-pathogen interactions and molecular mechanisms involved in the same.
-In my free time I love travelling and exploring new places with my husband and learning to cook new Indian dishes.
+I did my bachelor's in Dental Surgery from Pravara Institute of Medical Sciences, India, and my MS in Molecular Biosciences from Albany College of Pharmacy and Health Sciences.
+While at ACPHS, I worked in Dr. Meenakshi Malik's lab using an in vitro bioreactor infection model to study the evolution of daptomycin resistance in methicillin-resistant Staphylococcus aureus.
+During my doctoral training, I determined the contribution of the polysaccharide synthesis operon to tick-borne rickettsiosis as well as its role in shaping host immunity.
+My research interests lie in the field of bacterial pathogenesis and infectious diseases, specifically in understanding the host-pathogen interactions and associated molecular mechanisms.
+In my free time, I love travelling and exploring new places with my husband, and learning to cook new Indian dishes.
 I enjoy watching movies and dancing as well.

 I have an interesting academic background where I fell in love with Music in my youth but learned the beauty of Chemistry as an undergraduate student.
 Interestingly, this unusual learning experience helped me raise two little monsters and sourdough starters!
 Over time, I became a microbiologist by self-teaching about the mysteries of sourdough baking.
 I started my career as an administrative assistant to the director of Howard T. Ricketts Laboratory at Argonne National Laboratory.
 Since moving to Stony Brook, I am learning whole new knowledge about tick-borne Rickettsia.
 I am quite excited about this new journey!
 And, I enjoy baking, listening music, and spending time with one big and two little monsters.